raganwald-deprecated/homoiconic/2008-0-29/kestrel.markdown

 	  end
 	end

-In Rails, `returning` is not necessary when creating ActiveRecord instances.
+In Rails, `returning` is not necessary when creating instances your model classes, thanks to ActiveRecord's built-in object initializer blocks.

+**a variation on the kestrel**

+When we discussed `Struct` above, we noted that its initializer block has a slightly different behaviour than `tap` or `returning`.
+It takes an initializer block, but it doesn't pass the new class to the block as a parameter, it evaluates the block in the context of the new class.

+Putting this into implementation terms, it evaluates the block with `self` set to the new class.
+This is not the same as `returning` or `tap`, both of which leave `self` untouched.
+We can write our own version of `returning` with the same semantics.
+We will call it `inside`:

+	module Kernel

+	  def inside(value, &block)
+	    value.instance_eval(&block)
+	    value
+	  end

+	end

+You can use this variation on a Kestrel just like `returning`, only you do not need to specify a parameter:

+	inside [1, 2, 3] do
+	  uniq!
+	end
+	  => [1, 2, 3]

+This isn't particularly noteworthy.
+Of more interest is your access to private methods and instance variables:

+	sna = Struct.new('Fubar') do
+	  attr_reader :fu
+	end.new

+	inside(sna) do
+	  @fu = 'bar'
+	end
+	  => <struct Struct::Fubar >

+	sna.fu
+	  => 'bar'

+`inside` is a Kestrel just like `returning`.
+No matter what value its block generates, it returns its primary argument.
+The only difference between the two is the evaluation environment of the block.

 So what have we learned?

-1. `tap` and `returning` are useful;
+1. `tap`, `returning`, and `inside` are useful;
 2. "Impractical" Computer Science isn't, and;
-2. [To Mock a Mockingbird](http://www.amazon.com/gp/product/0192801422?ie=UTF8&tag=raganwald001-20&linkCode=as2&camp=1789&creative=9325&creativeASIN=0192801422) belongs on your bookshelf if it isn't there already.
+3. [To Mock a Mockingbird](http://www.amazon.com/gp/product/0192801422?ie=UTF8&tag=raganwald001-20&linkCode=as2&camp=1789&creative=9325&creativeASIN=0192801422) belongs on your bookshelf if it isn't there already.
 The Kestrel is just one bird.
 Imagine what code you could write with a forest of them at your fingertips!

+**post scriptum**

+* `returning` is part of Ruby on Rails. `tap` is part of Ruby 1.9.
+It is available for Ruby 1.8 as part of the [andand gem](http://andand.rubyforge.org). `sudo gem install andand`.
+* [inside.rb](http:inside.rb): If you are using Rails, drop it in `config/initializers` to make it available in your project.
+* [You keep using that idiom](http:you_keep_using_that_idiom.markdown).
+I do not think it means what you think it means.

 ---